Lexie-yw/Software-Engineering-Work/Report Materials/Evaluation.md

 2) The interface of the dependent upstream project has not been developed yet, and it needs to be tested by interface coordination;

-For example, the code of the Service layer contains calls to the DAO layer, but the DAO layer code has not been implemented yet
+For example, the code of the Service layer contains calls to the DAO layer, but the DAO layer code has not been implemented yet.

 (3) The object dependent on the measured unit is difficult to simulate or complex to construct.